Any discretionary or non-complying resource consent must consider where relevant the objectives and policies below.

 Industrial zoned land shall be safeguarded for industrial purposes.

-housing is provided to meet the targets in the table below:
+Sufficient feasible, reasonably expected to be realised development capacity for housing is provided to meet the bottom lines in the table below:

 |Short to Medium|